bjamturley/MedSchoolAtlas/Microbiology/Healthcare Acquired Infections.md

 # *Stenotrophomonas maltophilia*
 Aerobe, oxidase-negative, catalase-positive, gram-negative, bacillus
 ## Antibiotic resistance
 Inherent resistance to most beta-lactams, aminoglycosides, and various disinfectants.
-For this reason, it is hard to know the best antibiotic to use. **Trimethoprim-sulfamethoxazole** is generally the drug of choice here.
+For this reason, it is hard to know the best antibiotic to use. [[Antibiotics#Sulfamethoxazole + Trimethoprim (SMX-TMP)|Trimethoprim-sulfamethoxazole (SMX-TMP)]] is generally the drug of choice here.
 # *Burkholderia cepacia* complex
 This is a bunch of distinct species which look similar.
 They can bind various epithelial cell receptors.